 Copies of A+BOUT 2018 are available from the School of Architecture and Built Environment, Deakin Waterfront Campus.
 The student works are also available electronically on the A+BOUT website.

 A+BOUT 2017 catalogues the very best work produced by our students throughout 2017.
-The catalogue has been published online and includes the work of award winning students and those who exhibited at PaperSpace, the School’s annual student exhibition.
+The catalogue has been published online and includes the work of award winning students and those who exhibited at PaperSpace, the School’s student exhibition.